harish876/lsp-from-scratch/README.md

+# TL;DR

+1. VS Code Client Which can communicate with an LSP Server.
+2. Pass in Server Options, If you were using a node LSP Server than pass in a node module.
+If using a Compiled Language like Go, pass in the executable to the client which can then communicate with your server.
+3. Currently have a node server and a golang language server.

+# TODO

+1. Add a Tree Sitter.
+2. Make a small LSP for some language. ( Maybe HTMX )

-# Minimum Viable VS Code Language Server Extension
+# Minimum Viable VS Code Language Server Extension [Forked Documentation]

 NOTE: This is heavily based on [lsp-sample from vscode-extension-samples][sample] with the goal of removing example-specific code to ease starting a new Language Server.